SANJEEV61/Event-Scheduler-Site/README.md

-NOTE: Since this a dynamic website(backend invloved), it may not work with Github live link.
+NOTE: Since this a dynamic website(backend involved), it may not work with Github live link.

 This website has been hosted on a platform called https://in.000webhost.com/ which supports dynamic hosting of PHP website with database.